 Tip!: We take privacy seriously at Plex.
 To be absolutely clear up front, personal servers are not sending lists of library content to Plex.
 We don’t know what’s on your server.
-Instead, when you visit a Universal Details page, the Plex app asks the Plex Media Servers you have access to (owned by you or shared with you) whether there are any items matching what you’re viewing.
+Instead, when you visit a Universal Details page, the Plex app asks the Plex Media Servers you have access to (owned by you or to which you’ve been granted access) whether there are any items matching what you’re viewing.
 If there is a match on that server, then it can appear as an available source on that page.

 Search for Whatever You Want

 You’re no doubt used to using Search in your Plex app to find content from a personal media server or our own free streaming service.
 Well, now that same search can show you “More Ways to Watch” results.
 Go to the result there and we’ll take you to that same “universal” details screen mentioned earlier, showing you where that title is available.
 And even if it’s not even released yet, you can always add it to your Watchlist!

 Pin the Discover Source to App Home Screen

 When the Discover source is pinned in your app sidebar, you’ll get quick access to some of the content rows from that “Discover” source on your app home screen.

 - From the app home screen left source sidebar navigation select MORE at the bottom of the list of currently pinned sources

 - Pin the Discover source

 - In the desktop app, scroll down to Plex area on the left and select Pin from the Discover source menu